Nerkled/RustStuff/README.md

 I will be using the rust website along with the Rust Book Second Edition.

-In the fuutre I plan to use RUST FOR RUSTACEANS as well, (Another Rust book)
+In the future I plan to use RUST FOR RUSTACEANS as well, (Another Rust book)